Core concepts/How TrueClara works

 SurfaceWhat it answers

-RoutesWhich paths are value routes, low-traffic routes, or routes with active observations.
+RoutesWhich paths are value routes (experiment targets), low-traffic routes, or carry an open guardrail flag.

-• Static graph: the route and edge model from the parser.
+• Static graph: the route and edge model from the parser, used to scope which routes an experiment can measure.

-• Runtime events: aggregate pageview and transition counters from the SDK.
+• Runtime events: arm-tagged pageview and transition counters from the SDK, the raw material the mSPRT measures.

-• Deploy metadata: commit, branch, previous commit, graph diff, and deployment time.
+• Deploy metadata: commit, branch, previous commit, graph diff, and deployment time — the trigger that registers an experiment.

-• Project settings: value routes, alert destinations, consent defaults, and thresholds.
+• Project settings: value routes (experiment targets), alert destinations, consent defaults, and the broken-URL guardrail thresholds.

 What TrueClara does not do